Sit-in

 A sit-in or sit-down is a form of direct action that involves one or more people occupying an area for a protest, often to promote political, social, or economic change.
 The protestors gather conspicuously in a space or building, refusing to move unless their demands are met.
-The often clearly visible demonstrations are intended to spread awareness among the public, or disrupt the goings-on of the protested organisation.
+The often clearly visible demonstrations are intended to spread awareness among the public, or disrupt the goings-on of the protested organization.
 Lunch counter sit-ins were a nonviolent form of protest used to oppose segregation during the civil rights movement, and often provoked heckling and violence from those opposed to their message.

+Tactics

+The tactics of a sit-in is usually to cause peaceful disruption.
+The strategy for sit in protests was pioneered by Mahatma Gandhi, during the Quit India Movement and Salt March, which involved peaceful resistance.
+Ghandi drew from the works of Leo Tolstoy.
+Although throughout history sit-ins existed as a form of protest, including prior to the Industrial Revolution.
+Sit ins cause the message of a protest movement to be spread, without causing any damage, as such they are a common form of civil disobedience.